10 Side Effects of Folic Acid

 - Folic acid can result in a functional folate deficiency.
 Because of its chemical differences, folic acid does not always replenish a folate deficiency.
 Folic acid is associated with significantly low folate levels but high blood concentrations, known as a “functional folate deficiency.”
 (9, 14 )

 - Folic acid can skew lab work values.
 You can be suffering from folate deficiency effects, even though your folate levels in your labs look normal.
 This is because labs test the blood for folate, not the cells.

 - Adverse health effects.
 High blood concentrations of folic acid may contribute to harmful effects, including cognitive and immune-related problems.
 (4)

-- Folate acid is preferentially transported around the body.
+- Folic acid is preferentially transported around the body.
 Folate transport proteins bind folic acid preferentially over true folate.
 Meaning, folic acid gets moved around the body before true folate will.
 (4, 8)

-- Folate acid has a higher binding affinity than natural folates.
+- Folic acid has a higher binding affinity than natural folates.
 Folate receptors bind folic acid preferentially over true folate.
 Meaning, folic acid is used first, before true folate.
 (7)